 PEI Broadband Fund for Residents

-The PEI Broadband Fund for Residents provides assistance to a resident that does not currently have access to a high-speed internet service provider in their local area.
-Island residents without access to high-speed internet (up to 50 Mbps download, 10 Mbps upload) may qualify for funding to improve broadband service to their primary residence.
+The PEI Broadband Fund for Residents provides funding to residential civic addresses that do not have access to a high-speed internet service provider in their local area.
+Residential civic addresses without access to high-speed internet (up to 50 Mbps download, 10 Mbps upload) may qualify for funding to improve broadband service.

-The PEI Broadband Fund for Residents will cover up to 100% of eligible costs directly related to work completed to improve Internet Service to a maximum value of $5000 per civic address.
+The PEI Broadband Fund for Residents may cover up to 100% of eligible costs, to a maximum of $5,000, directly related to work completed to improve Internet Service at a qualifying residential civic address.

 Am I eligible for funding?